Hogan’s record as governor a classic case of self-dealing

 Of the dozens of HOGAN land development projects, here are a few in Anne Arundel County:

-Athens (formerly Rocky Gorge): 23-acre, 48 luxury home development, where access to Aris T. Allen Boulevard was prohibited by the 1995 City of Annapolis annexation agreement.
+Athens (formerly Rocky Gorge): A 23-acre, 48 luxury home development, where access to Aris T. Allen Boulevard was prohibited by the 1995 City of Annapolis annexation agreement.
 Access was denied again in 2014 by the State Highway Administration.
 After Hogan’s election, SHA reversed its position allowing access to Aris T. Allen and when city permits were in hand, the HOGAN company assisted in flipping the property to a developer for $4 million.
 As The Capital reported, City Council members were blindsided by the bulldozers that suddenly began clearing trees in June for the development after nine forested acres were cleared five years ago.

 The Willows: A Hogan affiliate in 2014 acquired 2.73 acres of this property for $585,600.
 It’s located next to the proposed Village at Providence Point, over which the state has approval authority before units can be sold.
 Developers agreed to purchase the HOGAN property for about $2 million to build 58 affordable rental apartments.
 This deal comes only after millions of dollars in subsidies from federal, state, and local tax credits.
 A $1.5 million low-income housing tax credit was approved by the Hogan administration, one of 13 out of 51 applicants.
 Hogan will reap 25% of the profits from the sale.